See where attachments are used

 Results: If an attached component is attached to other files, you see the list in the bottom References pane.

 You can see the following details for other files that have also attached the component you selected.
+This is shown in the bottom pane.

 • Name of the file that has also attached the component you selected.